Best AI for Blog Writing - Which Model Should You Use?

 Gemini 2.5 Pro from Google is designed for structured, web-optimized writing.
 It outperforms others in SEO readiness: every draft has H2s/H3s, bulleted pros/cons, and FAQs.

-In testing with “Best AI video editors in 2025”, Gemini produced a clean, scannable 2,000-word article with keyword-rich subheadings.
+In testing, Gemini produced a clean, scannable 2,000-word article with keyword-rich subheadings.
 It also suggested internal link anchors like “AI video marketing tools” or “TikTok automation,” which is a unique strength.

 Strengths: